RaselJam/KingBurger/README.md

 # KingBurger

 # Description :
- A full React SPA application which touches these topics :
+ A full React Single Page application which touches these topics :
  - Basic Routing and Authentification
  - Class based Components
  - The Composibility by using Higher order Componnets